Modeste Gnakpa

-Modeste Gnakpa (born October 17, 1988 in Abidjan), is a French-Ivorian footballer.
+Modeste Gnakpa (born October 17, 1988) is a French-Ivorian footballer.

 Career

 Gnakpa began his career with Aubagne F.C. and joined than in summer 2004 to the reserve of AJ Auxerre.
-He left after five years AJ Auxerre and signed for AD Ceuta in summer 2009.
-In July 2013 he signed for KRC Mechelen in the 3rd division (3A) of the Belgian football league.
+He left Auxerre after five years and signed for Ceuta in summer 2009.
+In July 2013 he signed for KRC Mechelen in the third division (3A) of the Belgian football league.

-Privates
+Personal life

-Modeste is the cousin of Claude Gnakpa, who plays for Luton Town in England.
+Modeste was born in Abidjan, Ivory Coast.
+He is the cousin of Claude Gnakpa, who plays for Luton Town in England.